-Exclusive: Goldman's European derivatives revenue soars
+EXCLUSIVE: Goldman's European derivatives revenue soars

-Goldman Sachs Group Inc's (GS.N) first-quarter earnings are expected to benefit from the increased use of derivatives by European clients seeking ways to hedge risk, according to an internal report seen by Reuters.
+March 27 Goldman Sachs Group Inc's (GS.N) first-quarter earnings are expected to benefit from the increased use of derivatives by European clients seeking ways to hedge risk, according to an internal report viewed by Reuters.

 Revenue at Goldman's investment bank in Europe increased by 8 percent from the year-ago period to $476 million, the report said.